-- (1) Option Based Awards consist of Options granted pursuant to the Option Plan.
+- (1) Option Based Awards consist of Options granted pursuant to the Omnibus Incentive Plan.
 The fair value of Options granted is estimated based on the grant date using the Black-Scholes option-pricing model.
-For a description of the terms of the Option Plan, see details provided in Schedule C Description of the Option Plan - (2) Share-Based Awards consist of DSUs granted under the Incentive Share Plan.
+For a description of the terms of the Omnibus Incentive Plan, see details provided in the section entitled "Omnibus Incentive Plan". - (2) Share-Based Awards consist of DSUs granted under the Omnibus Incentive Plan.
 The fair value of DSUs is granted based on the closing price of the Shares on the TSXV on the date prior grant date.
-For a description of the Incentive Share Plan, see detailed details provided in Schedule D Description of the Incentive Share Plan. - (3) All Other Compensation reflects the value of dividends declared in 2021 on DSUs outstanding at each dividend record date.
-As the Corporation has reached the maximum limit of the Incentive Share Plan, the Corporation is not able to issue additional DSUs in respect of such dividends and the dividend equivalent amounts shall be paid in cash on the future exercise of the associated DSUs.
+For a description of the terms of the Omnibus Incentive Plan, see details provided in the section entitled "Omnibus Incentive Plan".

+(3) All Other Compensation reflects the value of dividends declared in 2022 on DSUs outstanding at each dividend record date on DSUs granted under the predecessor Incentive Share Plan.
+As the Corporation had reached the maximum limit of the Incentive Share Plan, the Corporation was not able to issue additional DSUs in respect of such dividends and the dividend equivalent amounts shall be paid in cash on the future exercise of the associated DSUs.